10 Ways to Help Students Cope with Making Mistakes

 Students Strive for Perfection

-Most all students strive for the recognition of a perfect score on assignments and tests.
+Almost all students strive for the recognition of a perfect score on assignments and tests.
 Even a single mistake can create anxiety and disappointment.
-Unfortunately, perfect scores continue to be rewarded and mistakes frowned upon.
+Unfortunately, perfect scores continue to be rewarded, and mistakes are frowned upon.
 So what can we all do to help?

 Here are ten suggestions: